ks0dcongra/advertising/README.md

 <br/>

 ## **Run Docker**
 1. Prepare your `.env` file.
-Please copy to `.env.example` and rename it to `.env` ,final modify `.env` to your local postgres configuration
+Please copy to `.env.example` and rename it to `.env` ,final modify `.env` to your local postgres configuration (if you use pgAdmin to observe the database, you can set hostname is localhost and port is 9525 in database configuration when you register server)

 <br/>